 Finger pain can affect joint mobility and impact a person’s ability to carry out everyday activities.
-Causes of finger pain can include injuries, infections, tendon problems, and arthritis.
+A person’s fingers can hurt due to injuries, infections, tendon problems, arthritis, and more.

 In this article, we explore some of the potential causes of finger pain and their treatments.

 We also cover when to see a doctor and some self-care tips for finger pain.

 Injuries to the hands and fingers are common.
 This is particularly the case for people who play sports or those who regularly use heavy equipment or tools.

 - falling on the hand